BurroughsHighCS/Curriculum/FinalPrep/README.md

+NOTE: Page 378 of your AP Prep Book has an excellent summary of the skills you should focus on in your AP prep.

 # Wrap-up prep work
 In class we've covered nearly everything we can afford to cover at some level.
 We have touched on nearly 90% of the material that can appear on the exam in some way, shape or form.